Antoine de la Mothe Cadillac

 was commandant of the fort until 1710.
 Between 1710 and 1716, he was the governor of Louisiana, although he did not arrive in that territory until 1713.

 His knowledge of the coasts of New England and the Great Lakes area was appreciated by Frontenac, governor of New France, and Pontchartrain, Secretary of State for the Navy.
 This earned him various favors, including the Order of Saint Louis from King Louis XIV.
-The Jesuits in Canada, however, accused him of perverting the Indians with his alcohol trading, and he was imprisoned for a few months in Quebec in 1704, and again in the Bastille on his return to France in 1717.
+The Jesuits in Canada, however, accused him of perverting the Native Americans with his alcohol trading, and he was imprisoned for a few months in Quebec in 1704, and again in the Bastille on his return to France in 1717.

-Upon his arrival in America, La Mothe adopted his title after the town of Cadillac, Gironde in southwestern France.
+Upon his arrival in America, La Mothe adopted his title after Cadillac-sur-Garonne, a town in Gironde in southwestern France.
 The city of Detroit became the world center of automobile production in the 20th century.
 William H. Murphy and Henry M. Leland founded the Cadillac auto company and paid homage to him by using his name for their company and his self-created armorial bearings as its logo in 1902.
 Various places bear his name in America, in particular Cadillac Mountain in Maine and the town of Cadillac, Michigan.

 He was widely hailed as a hero until the 1950s and the rise of liberal scholarship, but more recent writers have criticized him.
-One, W. J. Eccles, claims that "he most definitely was not one of the 'great early heroes' and probably deserves to be ranked with the 'worst scoundrels ever to set foot in New France'."
+One, William J. Eccles, claims that "he most definitely was not one of the 'great early heroes' and probably deserves to be ranked with the 'worst scoundrels ever to set foot in New France'."